ajlopez/AjGenesisNode-Express/README.md

 ajgenesis entity:addproperty supplier address
 ```

-The new .json files will be added to `ajgenesis/models` folder.
+`.json` files are added to `ajgenesis/models` folder.
 You can edit those file manually, instead
 of relaying in auxiliary `entity` module.

 Generate the web site: